kumarh1982/csharp_multithreaded_stock_quotes/README.md

 	2) Change your directory to build/windows
 	3) Type "msbuild MultithreadedStockQuotes.csproj" and then press enter

-	Alternative you can use Visual Studo
+	Alternatively you can use Visual Studo

 b) Linux Systems : You can build against Mono.
 This has been tested against Debian Wheezy :